 One of the perhaps unexpected results of the coronavirus pandemic is how it has thrown up some fascinating debates about technology.

-For many years death has been described as perhaps the final taboo in British society.
 Rarely it is deemed polite to mention the uncomfortable fact that one day we all will die, let alone try to bring faith or spirituality into that conversation.
-But in the midst of a pandemic which has already claimed over 50,000 British lives in various ways, is that changing?
+But in the midst of a pandemic, is that changing?

 First come, first served?
 Or key workers and politicians before everyone else?
 How can doctors decide who to treat in a healthcare emergency when there are not enough beds or ventilators to go around?

 Our third episode on coronavirus zooms in to focus on how Christians should be thinking and acting during the pandemic.